ABCF Constitution – Bylaws

 V) CAUCUSES:

 All members of the ABCF are empowered to create caucuses within the ABCF if they feel there is a specific area of interest they hold or an issue they want to develop within the Federation.
-Caucuses within the ABCF will use the listserve to publicize their work and they may engage in email discussion, chat rooms, snail mail, newsletter production, study groups as well as caucus meetings at semi-annual ABCF meetings or any other activities which they feel will further work of the caucus.
+Caucuses within the ABCF will use the listserv to publicize their work and they may engage in email discussion, chat rooms, mail, newsletter production, study groups as well as caucus meetings at semi-annual ABCF meetings or any other activities which they feel will further the work of the caucus.
 Caucus activities are expected to fit within the ABCF’s mandate and not compromise the Federation By-Laws or Tactical Unity explained elsewhere in the Constitution, but they need not be sanctioned or approved of by the ABCF as a whole.

 Criteria for becoming a Caucus:

-• All caucus activities must be in addition to all ABCF activities.
+3. All caucus activities must be in addition to all ABCF activities.